Taylor Swift: Social activism

 Swift avoided discussing politics in her early career.
-In an interview with Time in 2012, she said that she kept herself as educated as possible but did not want to influence other people with her political opinions.
+She said that she kept herself as educated as possible but did not want to influence others with her political opinions, later attributing her reluctance to the 2003 Dixie Chicks controversy and its impact on country musicians, especially women.
 Due to her apolitical stance, she was appropriated by the alt-right movement in the US, which sparked controversy.
-She did express support for President Barack Obama in 2008: "I've never seen this country so happy about a political decision in my entire time of being alive."
+Swift voted for Barack Obama in the 2008 and 2012 US presidential elections, and for Hillary Clinton in the 2016 election; she did not publicly endorse Clinton because she believed that the backlash she was facing at the time could make her endorsement harmful to Clinton's likability.

-Since 2018, Swift has been public about her political views and abandoned her once apolitical stance.
-She publicly endorsed two Democratic politicians for the 2018 US midterm election, which resulted in headlines about how she finally dissociated herself from the alt-right and conservatives.
-In interviews, she attributed her political reluctance in the past to the 2003 Dixie Chicks controversy, which left a lasting impact on country musicians at large and female country musicians in particular.
-She has openly criticized President Donald Trump.
-In 2020, Swift urged her fans to check their voter registration ahead of elections, which resulted in 65,000 people registering to vote within one day of her post, and endorsed the Democratic ticket of Joe Biden and Kamala Harris in the 2020 US presidential election.
-For the 2024 election, she once again endorsed the Democratic ticket of Harris and Tim Walz.
+Since 2018, Swift has been public about her political views and has abandoned her once-apolitical stance.
+She publicly endorsed two Democratic politicians for the 2018 US midterm elections, which resulted in headlines about how she finally dissociated herself from the alt-right and conservatives.
+In 2020, she urged her fans to check their voter registration ahead of elections, which resulted in 65,000 people registering to vote within one day of her post.
+Swift endorsed the Democratic ticket of Joe Biden and Kamala Harris in the 2020 US presidential election, and later endorsed Harris and Tim Walz for the 2024 election.
+She has openly criticized President Donald Trump and his policies.

-A pro-choice feminist, Swift is a founding signatory of the Time's Up movement against sexual harassment, and she criticized the US Supreme Court's decision to end federal abortion rights in 2022.
-A supporter of LGBTQ rights, she has donated to the LGBT organizations Tennessee Equality Project and GLAAD.
-In 2019, she called for the passing of the Equality Act and performed during WorldPride NYC 2019 at the Stonewall Inn, a gay rights monument.
+A pro-choice feminist, Swift is a founding signatory of the Time's Up movement against sexual harassment and has criticized the US Supreme Court's 2022 decision to end federal abortion rights.
+A supporter of LGBTQ rights, she has donated to GLAAD and the Tennessee Equality Project, advocated for the Equality Act, and performed during WorldPride NYC 2019 at the Stonewall Inn, a gay rights monument.
 Swift has spoken up against white supremacy, racism, and police brutality in the US.
-She has supported the March for Our Lives movement and gun control reform in the US, donated to the NAACP Legal Defense and Educational Fund and the Black Lives Matter movement, called for the removal of Confederate monuments in Tennessee, and advocated for Juneteenth to become a national holiday.
+She has donated to March for Our Lives and supported gun control and reform in the US, donated to the NAACP Legal Defense and Educational Fund and supported the Black Lives Matter movement, called for the removal of Confederate monuments in Tennessee, and advocated for Juneteenth to become a national holiday.

-Swift's political engagements have been met with mixed reception: they have provoked further public discussions on political issues and empowered Swifties, but critics have questioned whether her political alignments were strategic in her career.
-While some publications have argued that Swift's stardom had a significant impact on political involvements in the US, others have viewed her influence as sizable but overstated.
-According to the popular-culture scholar Simone Driessen, her political impact reached beyond the US to Australia and Europe.
+Swift's political engagements have been met with mixed reception: they have provoked further public discussion of political issues and empowered Swifties, but critics have questioned whether her political alignments were strategic in her career.
+While some publications have argued that Swift's stardom had a significant impact on political involvement in the US, others have viewed her influence as sizable but overstated.
+According to the popular culture scholar Simone Driessen, her political impact extended beyond the US to Australia and Europe.